SibaIssa/ROS2-service-for-MST/README.md

 ros2 run mst_srvcli client
 ```
 ---
-### note: for any missconvinient you can close the docker by using the following statement, then do the steps again:
+### note: for any inconvenience you can close the docker by using the following statement, then do the steps again:
 ```
 sudo docker rm -f mydocker
 ```